ipspace/blog/content/posts/2025/01/bgp-connect-state.md

 [^TCPEST]: The router receives SYN/ACK confirmation for an outgoing TCP session or an ACK confirmation for an incoming TCP session.

 {{<note info>}}
 You will never see the Connect state on Cisco IOS.
-Cisco implemented BGP in the days of the (original) RFC 1105 when the [state machine](https://datatracker.ietf.org/doc/html/rfc1105#autoid-10) did not have Connect and Active states.
+Cisco implemented BGP in the days of the (original) RFC 1105 when the [state machine](https://datatracker.ietf.org/doc/html/rfc1105#autoid-10) did not have Connect state.
 The Connect state was [added in RFC 1163](https://datatracker.ietf.org/doc/html/rfc1163#autoid-20), but Cisco never changed the printouts.

 To see the states of the recent BGP FSMs, use FRR or Arista EOS (the easiest ones to get started in a virtual lab).
 {{</note>}}